-The first thing we must accept, before we can hope to help leaders achieve lasting behaviour change, is that the current behaviour has historically provided some positive value.
+The first thing we must accept, before we can achieve lasting behaviour change, is that the current behaviour has historically provided some positive value.
 This is true even if the current downside seems to outweigh the benefits.
 People only repeat neurologically rewarding behaviour.
 The most well-known neurotransmitter in rooting behaviour is dopamine.
 However, this neurochemical does not operate alone and serotonin, endorphins and other neuropeptides, chemicals and transmitters have a role to play in behavioural rooting.
 For ease of discussion, we refer to the mix of neurochemicals peptides and transmitters that encourage behavioural rooting as the metadrug ‘behaviourhol’.

 When a leader uses fear to motivate employees it is only because such behaviour has ‘worked’ in the past.
 On a neural level, the leader has given a “coffee is for closers” speech in the past and received a dose of behaviourhol.
 This alone is enough to reinforce the “coffee is for closers” root system.
 It doesn’t matter to the brain whether the speech actually improved sales because such abstract results are too disconnected from the stimulus to affect the rooting.
 The same principle explains why you cannot reward a puppy 30 seconds after he obeys a command and expect a successful training session.